Bright Future Nursery and Primary School

 The cost to sponsor a child for a year is $50 USD.
 Currently, 93 of our 205 students are sponsored.

-The Ministry of Education and Sports released the school reopening plan on 10th Dec 2022:
+The Ministry of Education and Sports has set the school schedule for 2024 as follows:

 Start End